Fanny Passavant

-Fanny Juliet Passavant, FLA (16 October 1849 – 27 September 1944), was the first Librarian of the University of Leeds, in West Yorkshire, England, and of its predecessor the Yorkshire College.
-She was the only woman to hold a position of University Librarian when the college gained university status in 1904.
+Fanny Juliet Passavant, FLA (16 October 1849 – 27 September 1944), was the first librarian of the University of Leeds, in Leeds, England, having previously been librarian of its predecessor, the Yorkshire College.
+She was the only woman to hold a position of university librarian when the college gained university status in 1904.

-Biography
+Family

+Born in 1849, Passavant was a member of a family of Huguenot refugees who settled in Basel and Geneva in the 16th century.
+Her grandfather was Jakob Ludwig Passavant (1751–1827), a pastor of the Reformed Church and childhood friend of Johann Wolfgang von Goethe.